Colorful Nahal Betzet National Park

-Difficulty: Initially an easy paved path but with a significant incline down to the spring and then an easy footpath along the stream.
+Difficulty: Initially an easy paved path but with a significant incline from the kibbutz down to the spring and then an easy footpath by the stream.

 Directions: Enter “Elon” into Waze.
-Continue straight through the kibbutz until you come to the parking lot for the nahal.
-There is a café reasonably close to the parking lot, although it is only open at popular times.
-There are WC’s here.
+Continue straight through the kibbutz until you come to the parking lot for the park There is a café close to the parking lot, although it is only open at popular times.
+There are also WCs here.
 There is no park office or admission charge.

 The pool at Nahal Betzet.

-From the parking lot, continue down to the nahal.
+From the parking lot, take the paved path down to the stream.

 On reaching the stream bed turn left towards the spring.
-You will soon come to a natural pool for swimming with a depth up to about an average adult male’s waist.
-You may wish to shorten the hike to this alone, but a longer hike is much recommended.
+You will soon come to a natural pool that can be used for swimming.
+Its depth is up to about an average adult male’s waist.
+You may wish to shorten the hike and stay here, but continuing further along the stream is much recommended.

-Now go in the other direction along the stream on the blue-marked trail in the direction of the sign Betzet Stream.
+Go in the opposite direction along the stream on the blue-marked trail in the direction of the sign Betzet Stream.
 It is recommended to continue along Nahal Betzak until it meets the dry river bed of Nahal Sharach.
-Depending on the season, this path can be extremely colorful because of the flowering oleander.
+Depending on the season, this path can be extremely colorful because of the oleander bushes.

 Return to Kibbutz Elon the way you came.